sakthi-vetrivel/contact-sync/README.md

-Here’s an updated version of the README file based on the new modular structure, explaining how to set up, run, and test the project:

----

 # Contact Sync Utility

 This project is a utility tool to sync contact information from an Excel file into your macOS Address Book.
 It provides functionality for updating or creating contacts with details such as phone numbers, emails, and birthdays.